biranjan/biranjan.github.io/blog/content/posts/python_introspection.md

 These two functions are self-explanatory. `isinstance()` just checks whether the first argument is an instance of the second argument.
 Whereas `issubclass()` checks whether the first argument is the subclass of the second argument.
 In the example above we can see that although the class object `a` is a type of `type` it is not the subclass of `type`.

 ## Attributes
-To introspect attribute of the python object, I find most useful is `dir`.
-This built-in function will list the attributes of python objects, like the example below.
-For variable `val` which is of type `int`, the dunder attributes allow the object to be called by the function.
-For instance `__abs__` attribute makes the variable `val` callable by built-in function `abs()`
+I find function `dir` useful to introspect the python object.
+This built-in function will list the attributes of python objects.
+For variable `val` which of type int we can see its built in attributes using `dir`.

 ```python
 val = 7